 I gotta be honest with you.
-I’ve struggled to write a bio that would capture my story on one page of a website.
+I’ve struggled to write a story that could be captured on one page of a website.
 Also, I hate those story’s that tell you all about the struggle to paint this bleak picture so that, my journey to success seems so much sweeter.

 I’ve never viewed myself as a victim.
 No matter what obstacles I faced, I simply knew that I had to keep going.
 I believe that all of my experiences and choices have led me to this moment.
 A moment where I can take all that has transpired and use it to empower others.

 My life didn’t come with a guide book.
 In fact, I think if it did, I would have thrown it away.

 Now, here’s the part where I’m supposed to tell you about all of the bad things that happened to me.
 And finish with how I overcame them.
-Well as I said before, I’m not, nor have I ever been a victim.
+Well, as I said before, I’m not, nor have I ever been a victim.
 (Want more proof CLICK HERE and watch the only public account of it).

 So, instead here’s the deal…